mlacif1/booksAndMore/README.md

 1) Home - a brief introduction and welcome to the app
 2) Books - the list of the 1 million books
 3) About - the about section of the website

+To run the graphql server, the easiest way to do it is:
+0) yarn install -g json-graphql-server
+   - this will install json-graphql-server that will be run based on the json file containing the database skeleton
+1) if not generated, generate the database "books" table skeleton
+   - in components/Books.js uncomment the code needed to modify the existing data.json
+   - when the app is running, a json file with the db schema will be downloaded
+   - don't forget to comment the code once done !IMPORTANT
+   The trick is that for this to work we need the following json:
+   {
+     "books": [...array returned in data.json]
+   }
+3) json-graphql-server books.json
+   - this command will start a graphql server on port 3000

+To skip step 1 - you can use the json file found zipped: books.zip

 Implemeting the 1 million books app was a bit tricky.
 Luckily react-virtualized came to the rescue.